Estate planning is not only for the elderly, the ultra-wealthy and business owners.

 - Family members having to apply to the court for guardianship to access your finances

-Why get started now with estate planning in Alberta?
+Why get started now with estate planning lawyer in Edmonton ?

 You don’t need to be wealthy to want the peace of mind that an estate plan brings.
 It is too late to make decisions if you lose the capacity to do so.

-Whatever your estate planning needs, contact us now for a free case evaluation.
+Whatever your estate planning needs, contact us now for a case evaluation.